Celebrities who own unusual properties

 Robert Downey Jr.’s historic Hamptons windmill

-The historic building, which is also known as the Edward DeRose Windmill, and is seen here in images from Architectural Digest’s ‘Open Door’ tour, dates back to 1885, and has lots of beautiful original features and quirky vintage style.
+The historic building, which is also known as the Edward DeRose Windmill, seen here in images from Architectural Digest’s ‘Open Door’ tour, dates back to 1885.
+It has lots of beautiful original features and quirky vintage style.

 Robert Downey Jr.’s historic Hamptons windmill